Church and School of Wicca: History

 The Church of Wicca was founded in 1968.
 Gavin Frost was a British-born aerospace engineer.
 While working for an aerospace company in southern England's Salisbury Plain – an area replete with prehistoric monuments, he became interested in the druids.
 His wife Yvonne was an American with a background in Spiritualism.
 He then claimed to have been initiated into a Wiccan group in St. Louis, Missouri.
-When living in St. Louis, they developed a correspondence course through which to teach people about Wicca, advertizing these courses as the "School of Wicca".
+When living in St. Louis, they developed a correspondence course through which to teach people about Wicca, advertising these courses as the "School of Wicca".

 They argued that by spreading their religious teaching in the form of a correspondence course, they were reaching a wider range of people than initiatory-based forms of Wicca, and that this would be necessary in order for the religion to become a "strong religious force".
 They believed strongly that Wicca should be presented publicly, believing that the secrecy that is observed by some Wiccan groups brought mistrust and persecution from wider society.

 "The people who really get in trouble are the people who are semisecret; that's how rumors start.
 Be public.
 The government will defend your right to the bitter end, because that's the way we're set up in the U.S. But if you're private and secret then people will come around and burn down your barn in the middle of the night.
 And then who will defend you."